webstylestory/figolia/README.md

                 // Optional, list of fields to exclude from index
                 // Note: if both are specified, `excludeFields`
                 // is applied *after* `includeFields`
-                // Nested fields can be accessed using dot notation
+                // Nested properties can be accessed using dot notation
                 excludeFields: [
                     'passwdHash',
-                    'nested.privateProp'
+                    'nested.property'
                 ],
                 // Optional, list of fields for which you need N-Gram tokens
                 // ex. "username: 'hermione'", will also create an additional